 - Check the machine’s lights and display to see if the electrical supply is fine.

-- Adjust the thermostat higher if necessary to provide enough gas flow, and visually check that the burner is igniting.
+- Adjust the thermostat if necessary to provide enough gas flow, and visually check that the burner is igniting.

 - Remove any barriers to water flow from the pool filter and water inlets.